vernonstinebaker/FDD.Tools/SWING_TO_JAVAFX_FUNCTIONALITY_MAPPING.md

-# FDD Tools: Swing to JavaFX Functionality Mapping
+# FDD Tools: Swing to JavaFX Functionality Mapping (Validated August 2025)

 ## Overview

-This document provides a comprehensive mapping of functionality between the original Swing implementation and the current JavaFX implementation of FDD Tools.
-The JavaFX migration is essentially complete, with all major features implemented and functional.
+This document maps functionality between the original Swing implementation and the current JavaFX implementation.
+A fresh validation of source code (August 2025) shows the migration has achieved high parity for core workflow features, but several items previously marked complete were not yet implemented or only partially implemented.
+This revision corrects earlier overstatements and lists concrete next actions.

 ## Application Architecture